 By 1960, all academic subjects were being taught within the regular University course structure.
 Beginning in 1961, aviation students paid only the standard tuition and fees.
 A third program, Aviation Electronics Technology (AET), was initiated in the fall of 1961.
 Students graduating in the spring of 1962 were the first to receive associate degrees.
 Three significant events occurred in 1964: the development of the College of Technology, the development of an ab-initio flight training program, and the conversion of the existing flight option into a B.S. degree program.

 The College of Technology was formed as an organizational structure for the various two-year associate degree programs including aviation technology.
 Also included in the school were the departments of Industrial Education and Industrial Supervision, both four-year Bachelor of Science degree-granting programs.
 The creation of the College of Technology enhanced the concept of the 2+2 curriculum at a time when an increasing number of students were seeking a B.S. degree.
 Also of major significance was the designation of the aviation unit as a department of the school.

 1970s – 1980s

 The 1970s were a time of great change for Aviation Technology.
 The early part of the decade saw the dissolution of the Purdue Aeronautics Corporation and its sequel, Purdue Airlines, Inc. This forced the department to develop additional courses and laboratories.
 In 1977, a second B.S. degree option was made available for aviation maintenance students.
-Towards the end of the decade, the associate aviation electronics degree program was discontinued.
-The majority of the content and resources were relocated as advanced coursework in the Aviation Maintenance B.S. degree option.
+Towards the end of the decade, the associate-level degree program in aviation electronics was discontinued.
+The majority of the content and resources were incorporated in the Aviation Maintenance B.S. degree option.